 Unless noted, a student may earn credit only once for a course in pursuit of high school graduation requirements.
 All advanced placement and honors courses are weighted in regard to degree of difficulty.
-This weighting factor, grade earned, and units of credit are used when computing a student's rank-in-class.
+This weighting factor, grade earned, and units of credit are used when computing a student's standing.